 - 11 times more likely to have smoked cannabis

-- 16 times more likely to have used heroin or crack cocaine
+- 16 times more likely to have used heroin or crack cocaine. [footnote 8]

-Quantifying these factors allows localities to understand the needs of children in their area who are at higher risk of developing mental health problems.
-Commissioners should then plan and implement the appropriate prevention and early intervention services to meet those needs.
+Quantifying these risk and protective factors allows localities to understand the needs of children in their area who are at higher risk of developing mental health problems.
+Commissioners can then plan and implement the appropriate prevention and early intervention services to meet those needs.

-The JSNA profile has a number of metrics which cover risk and protective factors and some related spend on services:
+The JSNA profile has a variety of metrics which cover risk and protective factors:

-- children in need due to abuse, neglect or family dysfunction (County & UA)
+- children in need due to abuse or neglect: rate per 10,000 children aged under 18 years (County & UA)

-- pupils with behavioural, emotional and social support needs (County & UA)
+- School pupils with social, emotional and mental health needs: % of school pupils with social, emotional and mental health needs (County & UA)

 - first time entrants to the youth justice system (County & UA)